wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-deploy-sharepoint-2010.md

 To scale out a BI environment on Azure, follow these steps:

 1. Provision:
-	- Provision a VPN connection between on premises and Azure using Azure Virtual Network.
-For more information, go to [Virtual Network Overview](http://msdn.microsoft.com/zh-cn/library/jj156007.aspx).
+	- Provision a VPN connection between on-premises and Azure using Azure Virtual Network.
+For more information, go to [Virtual Network overview](/documentation/articles/virtual-networks-overview).
 	- Use the Azure Management Portal to provision a new virtual machine from a stock image in the image library.
 You can upload SharePoint Server or SQL Server BI workload images to the image library and any authorized user can pick those BI component virtual machines to build the scaled-out environment.
 2. Install:
 	- If your organization does not have prebuilt images of SharePoint Server or SQL Server BI components, install SharePoint Server and SQL Server on the virtual machines using a Remote Desktop connection.